 • Have designated swim time in the pool

 What does a sample day look like?

 This program is designed to be flexible in schedule and activities.
 There will be a morning block of activities and an afternoon block with lunch in between.
 Each pod leader will choose the activities they want to do with their group and have pre-scheduled activities throughout the week.
 We are excited for pods to explore the woods and connect to the land and the skills they learn!

 What is your refund policy?

 If we have to cancel for any reason, your camp fees are 100% refundable, or will be pro-rated if we are in the middle of a week.
-If you choose to cancel your registration with less than a week notice, then you will not receive a refund.
+If you choose to cancel your registration with less than two weeks notice, then you will not receive a refund.
 If you choose to cancel your registration less than three weeks notice, you will be refunded 50% (after $150 which is kept to cover the cost of a week of camp).

 Complete detailed COVID HEALTH AND SAFETY Plan can be found HERE